 Breidenstein’s goal was to automate the NGINX Plus deployment to enable employees to deploy new code even if they weren’t familiar with NGINX Plus or Linux.

 Breidenstein fully automated the NGINX Plus deployment using Python scripting, Lemur for certificate management, and an orchestrator called Rundeck to tie it all together and provide a self‑service portal for web developers to easily deploy new sites.

 Now, developers can deploy a new site just by plugging in a couple of variables and generating a configuration file in the staging area on Rundeck.
-With a click of a button, Rundeck deploys the new configuration and SSL certificate from staging out to both of the NGINX Plus proxies in production, in order to keep them in sync.
+With a click of a button, Rundeck deploys the new configuration and SSL/TLS certificate from staging out to both of the NGINX Plus proxies in production, in order to keep them in sync.
 When the configuration is pushed to production, the new site is publicly available.

 Quantum Health uses SVN to help control changes to the NGINX Plus configuration files so the team can see the changes over time, should the need arise to troubleshoot an issue.

 Painless Migration with Professional Services & Support